youpele52/clai/README.md

 this is a simple command line based program built using [`Rust`](https://www.rust-lang.org/) and [`rust-genai`](https://github.com/jeremychone/rust-genai).

-by default, the program uses [`gemini`](https://developers.googleblog.com/en/gemini-15-pro-and-15-flash-now-available/) AI model.
-But this can be changed in talk_to_ai.rs file.
-The length of your reponse can also be adjusted in this file.
+by default, the program uses [`gemini`](https://developers.googleblog.com/en/gemini-15-pro-and-15-flash-now-available/) AI model, but this can be changed using the set command in [how to run.](#how-to-run)

 ## installation